Coalllball/AcademicSite/content/post/re-designing-a-user-friendly-website-for-current-and-prospective-caregivers-in-the-girl-scouts-of-greater-new-york/index.md

 ### Talk to Real People

 None of our team members had prior experience with Girl Scouts, so we decided to talk to people who knew about it, and ideally, those who were current or future caregivers.
 We conducted four interviews with questions about their opinion about girl scouts and extracurricular programs in general, combined with a short surveyof their background that helped us make sense about the results.

+{{% callout note %}}
 Key Findings

 ### What Information Do Caregivers Care the Most?